-Climate-Details related scenarios 2DS Scenario used: Our science-based targets were developed using the sectoral decarbonization approach, which is based on the 2 degree scenario (2DS).
+Climate- related scenarios Details Please select Scenario used: Our science-based targets were developed using the sectoral decarbonization approach, which is based on the 2 degree scenario (2DS).
 Inputs, assumptions, and analytical methods used: We used the Service Buildings decarbonization pathway from the SDA, combined with the allocated Electric Power Grid decarbonization pathway from the SDA since most of our GHG emissions result from purchased electricity.
 Using a similar methodology used by the International Tourism Partnership to estimate the variance in hotel industry growth projections compared to overall commercial buildings, we adjusted the level of intensity and absolute reductions needed to stay within the allocated carbon budget from Service Buildings but representative of our portfolio's growth.
 The calculations are based on estimated annual growth in room count, normalized by the average gross floor area of guestrooms in various segments of our portfolio to arrive at the growth projections of floor area to match the SDA intensity metric of Service Buildings.
 We set our base year of 2008, back-forecasted from the 2010 base of the SDA's carbon budget.
-We set our primary target for 2030 within a 15-year horizon to align with the SBTi.
+We set our primary target for 2030 within a 15-year horizon to align with the SDT.
 We separated out the carbon budget, pathway, and reduction target into two sets, one for our Scope 1 & 2 emissions for which we have operational control, and our Scope 3 emissions from franchised properties.
 As a result, 100% of our current and projected portfolio is covered within the boundary for our target and carbon budget.
 Time horizon and organizational areas considered: Through our SBT setting process, we undertook quantitative and qualitative analysis of how the 2DS will impact all areas of our business over the next three decades, through 2050.
 We then aligned the target with the long-term decarbonization pathway of Service Buildings, setting interim milestones of 2030 and 2040.
-This time-frame was selected to align with the modelling of the 2DS and to align with our company's long-term business strategy.
-Results of analysis: Our carbon budget and decarbonization pathway in 2030 equals a 61% reduction in GHG emissions per square meter from 2008 for our owned and managed properties, and a 52% reduction in GHG emissions per square meter from 2008 for our franchised properties.
-These figures are based on a projected decarbonization pathway of annual performance, similar to a peak-and-decline scenario.
-The intensity targets for 2030 reflect the reductions achieved when aligned with the pathway annually, and will be adjusted accordingly should our performance vary from the annual projections in order to stay within the allocated carbon budget for the portfolio within Service Buildings as an SDA sector.
-How analysis has informed business strategy: The results of the 2DS analysis directly informed our SBTs and our Travel with Purpose 2030 goals, which in turn have significantly influenced our objectives and strategy across nearly every aspect of our business.
-For example, our 2DS modelling has enabled us to truly integrate climate change into our business objectives, and to drive further engagement and focus across our business with respect to renewables procurement and climate change resilience.
+This time-frame was selected to align with the 2DS and 2030 equals a 61% reduction in GHG emissions per square meter from 2008 for